 Cherries are a naturally delicious treat, but it can be the pits to pit a bunch of them for your favorite recipe.
 To pit cherries more easily, you can use this technique using a paper clip to pop the pits out faster and with less mess.

-Prevent Potatoes from Sprouting
+Prevent Potatoes From Sprouting

 It’s such a downer when you buy a brand new bag of potatoes, and they start sprouting just days later.
 Next time, place an apple in your bag of potatoes.
 Apples emit ethylene gas, which will prevent those pesky sprouts from popping up on your potatoes.

-De-Seed Hot Peppers Easier
+De-Seed Hot Peppers More Easily

 It can be a painful experience to realize you cut up hot peppers without wearing gloves to prevent chemical burns.
 You can reduce the amount of time your hands are exposed to the hot peppers with a simple technique.
-Next time your recipe calls for hot peppers, cut them in half length wise, then use a spoon to scrape the seeds out.
+Next time your recipe calls for hot peppers, cut them in half lengthwise, then use a spoon to scrape the seeds out.
 It’s both easy and effective.

 Keep Ginger Fresh

 Next time you buy fresh ginger, pop it into the freezer instead of the fridge.
-Frozen ginger is much easier to peel, slice and grate.
+Frozen ginger is much easier to peel, slice, and grate.

 What other kitchen hacks do you use to save time and frustration?